DevilishSpirits/arcollect/README.md

 	#ninja install -C build
 ```

 Note that I actually use [ArchLinux](https://archlinux.org/) and this program might need bleeding edge dependencies to build and run.
 Most are automatically "wrap" by the Meson build-system, a private up-to-date version is downloaded, built and embeded into executables.
 This does have some limits.
-After installing Meson 0.59.0 (at least) from PyPI, things should works out-of-the-box and does on GitHub Actions Ubuntu 20.04 and Windows 2019 VM.
-Ubuntu 18.04 might works with Clang (`CC=clang CXX=clang++ meson build ...`) if you insist.
+After installing Meson 0.59.0 (at least) from PyPI, things should works out-of-the-box and does on GitHub Actions Ubuntu 20.04 and Windows 2019 VMs.
+It won't builds on Ubuntu 18.04 due to outdated GCC and Clang.
 I won't complexify the program to support older systems.

 ## Tests
 Arcollect have many tests and most notably fully automated "real-life" tests that start a program controlled web-browser.
 Tests requiring network access are not enabled by default.
 You can enable them with this set of `meson` options :